 Fetal Alcohol Syndrome Disorders is an umbrella term used to describe the range of effects or disorders that can occur in an individual whose mother consumed alcohol during pregnancy.
-All health care providers involved in the delivery or care of infants must contact DHS regarding an infant born with and affected by a Fetal Alcohol Spectrum Disorder (FASD) as well as infants born with and affected by maternal substance abuse resulting in prenatal drug exposure to an illegal or a legal substance.
-A plan of safe care must also be developed for any infant born with and affected by a FASD, maternal substance abuse resulting in prenatal drug exposure to an illegal or a legal substance, or withdrawal symptoms resulting from prenatal drug exposure to an illegal or a legal substance, or withdrawal symptoms resulting from prenatal drug exposure to an illegal or a legal substance who is referred to the Division by a healthcare provider via the Child Abuse Hotline.
+All health care providers involved in the delivery or care of infants must contact DHS regarding an infant born with and affected by a Fetal Alcohol Spectrum Disorder (FASD) as well as infants born with and affected by maternal substance abuse resulting in prenatal drug exposure to an illegal or a legal substance or withdrawal symptoms resulting from prenatal drug exposure to an illegal or a legal substance.
+A plan of safe care must also be developed for any infant born with and affected by a FASD, maternal substance abuse resulting in prenatal drug exposure to an illegal or a legal substance, or withdrawal symptoms resulting from prenatal drug exposure to an illegal or a legal substance who is referred to the Division by a healthcare provider via the Child Abuse Hotline.
 Please see Policy II-F: Substance Exposed Infant Referral and Assessments and related procedures for more information.